 Certain businesses prefer to code their own newsletters which is possible in all Aweber plans.
 Coding a newsletter is not possible in the Mailchimp free plan so a paid plan is required if this is a necessary feature.

 Editing the templates is relatively intuitive on both software options with a simple drag and drop editor for both.
 They are also both responsive meaning that the email automatically adjusts its format to the device being used.
 Responsive formats are an essential part of the best email marketing software.

 Aweber has more templates and also allows for coding in all its plans.
 This is the more flexible option that allows for better personalizing.

-The interface design of these two options are almost each other’s opposite which means that building or editing a newsletter is quite a different experience.
-Where the Mailchimp interface is very minimalist, the Aweber interface uses 4 main categories with drop down menus for each.
+The interface design of these two options is very different which means that building or editing a newsletter is going be a different experience.
+Where the Mailchimp interface is very minimalist, the Aweber interface uses 4 main categories with drop-down menus for each.

 Mailchimp uses blocks to build an email, or what they call a campaign.
 The general setup is much like creating a post in WordPress.
 This simple drag and drop setup is intuitive and allows for even faster results when using the templates.

 Aweber has three different options for how to build an email message.
 It also has a drag and drop option, just like Mailchimp, but with two additional configurations.
 There is a plain text message option that does not allow for any imagery or other formats but does have a higher open rate.
 There is also an HTML editor which is great for coding.